talal-ali-khan/List-Of-BB-Checklist/README.md

-# List-of-Checklists-BugBounty
-A list of Bug Bounty Checklists
+A list of Bug Bounty Tips and Checklists

 ## Important Tip
 When testing a target check its category and read similar POCs to get creative ideas.

 For Example: If testing an E-Commerce store search "POC Bug Bounty on E-Commerce store" to get similar POCs and see those vulnerabilities to get more ideas for testing.

+You can also do via functionality for example search "Bug Bounty POC on Registration Page" if testing a registration page

 Similarly ask chatgpt of different creative tests based on the functionality

+## Checklists

 1. KathanP19 Original Repo Link